How Designers Use Quotes as Decision Frameworks

 Frequently Asked Questions

-Can A Quote Evolve During A Project?
+Can a Design Quote Evolve During the Project?

 Conclusion And Practical Takeaways